 Kate’s Tips

-to make the cookies.
-It fits 2 teaspoons of dough not the 1 teaspoon in the original recipe.
-I like bigger cookies so I used the bigger scoop (much easier for me) and had a little more than half the yield.
+- I use a Small Cookie Scoop to make the cookies.
+It fits 2 teaspoons of dough.
+I like bigger cookies, so I used the bigger scoop (much easier for me) and had a little more than half the yield.
 I put 12 balls of dough on each sheet.

 - The fresh ginger really does make these amazing.

 - I always use parchment paper or Silpat silicone mats on my cookie sheets for this reason: No cleanup.
-When baking is finished, the sheets are clean and I will do almost anything for less cleanup time!
+When baking is finished, the sheets are clean, and I will do almost anything for less cleanup time!

-- For a gluten free version, try my Gluten-Free Gingersnap recipe 🙂
+- For a gluten-free version, try my Gluten-Free Gingersnap recipe 🙂

 Thanks for this recipe Kate.
 I had been searching for one like this for some time and am anxious to bake it because I am a ginger lover.
 I cannot ever leave a recipe alone so I think I would like to substitute 1/2 c. flour with 1/2 c. wheat germ.